ameernormie/react-native-typescript-boilerplate/README.md

 Rename the project name to the appropriate name that you want for the project.
 The best way to do that is to install the package [react-native-rename](https://github.com/junedomingo/react-native-rename)

-Follow the steps for the package to rename the project
+Follow the steps from the documentation of [react-native-rename](https://github.com/junedomingo/react-native-rename) to rename the project properly

 ## Setting Up